slazarov/python-bittrex-websocket/README.md

 * [signalr-client](https://github.com/TargetProcess/signalr-client-py)
   * g++, make

 I have added a Dockerfile for а quick setup.
 Please check the docker folder.
+The example.py is not always up to date.

 I am only adding this as a precaution, in most case you will not have to do anything at all as these are prepackaged with your python installation.